-Transportation was important to the farmer.
+Transportation was very important to the farmer.
 The wheelwright shop was the place to make and repair wheels for wagons and buggies.
-It was also a general carpentry shop for the farm.
+It also served as a general carpentry shop for the farm.
 To be a mechanic in this trade required a high degree of math and geometry.
-The hub had to be bored just right and the spokes must be mounted with just the right angle or the wheel collapses.
+The hub had to be bored just right and the spokes mounted with just the right angle or the wheel collapses.
 Not every farm could boast of a blacksmith and a wheelwright shop.
 Farmers in the neighborhood could bring their broken wheels to Harrison Bushong to repair.
 This building houses a collection of woodworking tools and period farm implements.

 Harrison received a letter from a friend February 24, 1851 regarding his love of the shops “…I hope this reaches you, you may again be restored to your usual health again and find you engaged in the shop the place where you so much delight to occupy.”